cs1302uga/cs1302-tutorials/default-methods/default-methods.md

    ```

    Inspect each `.java` file that was listed.
 You will notice that there are three classes that
-   implement the `Encryptable` interface using different types of encryption.
+   implement the `Styleable` interface using different styles.

 1. Compile the code you downloaded using `bin` as the default directory for compiled code.
 Pay
    close attention to dependencies to ensure proper compilation order.

-1. Run the `SecretDriver` class.
-Notice how the messages are encrypted using various encryption
+1. Run the `StyleDriver` class.
+Notice how the messages are styled using various styling algorithms.
-   algorithms.

 1. Generate, host, and view the API documentation website for the starter code provided with this tutorial.
    Use `cs1302-default-methods-doc` as the name of the symbolic link.

 1. Look through the documentation website you just created.
 You might notice that the page for the
-   `Encryptable` interface lists all known implementing classes just below the interface name near
+   `Styleable` interface lists all known implementing classes just below the interface name near
    the top of the page.

 ### Modifying an Interface

 Since a conrete (i.e., instantiable) class that implements an interface **must** implement all methods
 of the interface, any change to an interface has a direct impact on all implementing classes.
 Therefore,
 the decision to modify an interface should not be taken lightly.
+Especially if there are dependencies
-Imagine if Oracle decided to add a few
+on the interface.
+Imagine if Oracle decided to add a few methods to an interface used by millions of
-methods to a Java interface used by millions of programmers around the world.
-This decision would have
-a direct impact on all of those developers!
+programmers around the world.
+This decision would have a direct impact on all of those developers, as
+they would all need to go through their entire codebase and update it to work with the new interface.

 1. To see the impact of such a change on a **much** smaller scale, go to the source code for the
-   `Encryptable` interface and uncomment the `getState` method along with the `State` enumeration.
+   `Styleable` interface and uncomment the `getState` method along with the `State` enumeration.

-1. Recompile only the `Encryptable` interface using `bin` as the default directory for compiled code.
+1. Recompile only the `Styleable` interface using `bin` as the default directory for compiled code.
 If
    you uncommented the code correctly in the previous step, there should be no compile-time errors.

-1. Compile `BasicSecret.java`, `Secret.java`, and `SuperSecret.java`.
+1. Compile `BasicFancy.java`, `Fancy.java`, and `SuperFancy.java`.

    **Aside Compilation Shortcut:**
-   From the `cs1302-default-methods` directory, you can compile `BasicSecret.java`,
+   From the `cs1302-default-methods` directory, you can compile `BasicFancy.java`,
-   `Secret.java`, and `SuperSecret.java` simultaneously using the following command:
+   `Fancy.java`, and `SuperFancy.java` simultaneously using the following command:

    ```
    $ javac -d bin -cp bin src/cs1302/interfaces/impl/*.java